Dhosi Hill: History & fort

-youngest Pandava brother Sahdev.
-During medieval period, the native Rathore Rajputs ruled the area.
-In 1137 CE, foreign-origin Muslim invader Hazrat Turkman, also known as Shah Wilayat, was killed by native the Rathor Rajputs.
-Later, a fort built at Dhosi Hill by the King Nun Karan of Luni (now called Nasibpur, on northern outskirt of Narnaul), was completely destroyed in an attack.
-Subsequently, Yadavas King Rao Ganga Singh Nuniwal built another fort on that site, the remnants of which still survive on the Dhosi hill.

 The fort has thick walls, up to 25 ft high and 40 ft wide on even the steepest slopes and the top of the volcano.
 The fort was constructed to safeguard the heritage and ashrams on the hill from frequent attacks by Muslim invaders during the medieval period.
 To replace the old temple, a fort modeled on the temple of Chyavana was built at the crater of the hill in the 1890s by the Bhargava community.

 All-weather stairs in stone and lime plaster were constructed on the Kultajpur and Thana sides.